FraPorta/ExpRobExercises/README.md

 <img src="https://github.com/FraPorta/Itslit/blob/master/state_diagram.png?raw=true">
 </p>

 The **Normal** behaviour consists in moving randomly around the map.
-When it is in this state the robot continuously listens to voice commands and if a 'play' command is received it shifts to the play behaviour, otherwise it can randomly go to the Sleep state after some time.
+When it is in this state the robot continuously listens to voice commands and if a 'play' command is received it shifts to the Play behaviour, otherwise it can randomly go to the Sleep state after some time.

 The **Sleep** behaviour consists in going to the home position and staying there for some time.
 The transition to the Normal state happens after a random time period (30-60 seconds), that starts after the robot has reached the home position.

-The **Play** behaviour is the most complex, but the State Machine part is very simple because the transition back to the Normal state is triggered simply after a randoma time period has passed (60-120 seconds).
-The motion part, controlled by the Motion Controller component, consists in going to the Person, waiting for the next pointed position given by the User, going there, and repeat this pattern until the state changes.
+The **Play** behaviour is the most complex, but the State Machine part is very simple because the transition back to the Normal state is triggered simply after a random time period has passed (between 60-120 seconds).
+The motion part, controlled by the Motion Controller component, consists in going to the person position, waiting for the next pointed position given by the User, going there, and then repeat this pattern until the state changes.

 ## Contents of the repository